wxs/cherylhsu.ca/content/post/2021-02-08-loosening-my-fingers-around-abundance.md

 In these pauses where I let my body expand -- I notice that I’m receiving this air, receiving this sun -- all for free.
 I have always been receiving so much, since the moment I was born.
 Yet why is the practice of recognizing and acknowledging reception so hard?

-I grew up with a shrine to Independence in my my bank account, working jobs in high school and university because I believed that success meant self-sufficiency.
+I grew up with a shrine to Independence in my bank account, working jobs in high school and university because I believed that success meant self-sufficiency.
 I wanted to become socially, emotionally, physically, financially sovereign enough to be able to magnanimously help and support others.
 Yet receiving help?
 I sense the tightening in my chest: reluctance.

 The art of receiving is frowned upon in the paradigm of Neoliberal Independence, enshrined with the core values of self-sovereignty, individual autonomy and freedom.
 The position of needing or asking for help is correlated with weakness or helplessness -- if you can’t take care of yourself or your family, you have to rely on government handouts, social welfare and charity.
 Shame!